Tim Oberholzer

 Tim earned a business degree from the University of Notre Dame, studied philosophy and theology at the University of St. Thomas, and completed the Stewards of the Mystery spiritual direction training program.

-Tim is a remarried widower, a committed runner, and an avid reader.
+Tim is a widower remarried, a committed runner, and an avid reader.

 Upcoming Programs by Tim Oberholzer